shadowwaddle/argowebsite/content/ftc/_index.md

 ---

-# Stay tuned for updates on our robot for the 24-25 season!
+# The 2024-2025 Season Has Officially Started!:

+## Game Rules

+- Here is a video relased by First on this years challenge!

+{{< youtubeLite id="ewlDPvRK4U4" label="Blowfish-tools demo" >}}

 ---

-# Iteration 1:
+## Our Robot

-## The Chassis
+### The Chassis
+    - The base of our robot which will allow for driving around the field
+    - Has to be quick yet sturdy to support weight of parts above
+    - Key features:
+        - Belt driven: Uses belts to power wheels from motors
+        - Mecanum wheels: Allow for robot to strafe side to side

-<model-viewer src="chassis.gltf" alt="Iteration 1 3D model"
+<model-viewer src="chassis1.glb" alt="Iteration 1 3D model"
               auto-rotate camera-controls
-              style="width: 100%; height: 600px;">
+              camera-orbit="0deg 75deg 2m"
+              camera-target="0m 0m 0m"
+              field-of-view="45deg"
+              style="width:100%; height: 500px;">
 </model-viewer>

+### The Pivot
+    - In Development!

+### Linear Slide
+    - In Development!

+### Intake
+    - In Development!

+### Sensors
+    - In Development!